On two-sided skew braces: Abstract

 \section{Abstract}

 In order to study two-sided skew braces, we introduce the notion of weakly trivial skew braces.
-We give a classification of such skew braces and show that they are essential in the study of two-sided skew braces.
-As an application, we obtain new and generalize known results relating the additive and multiplicative group of two-sided skew braces.
-Further, we show that two a priori different notions of prime and semi-prime skew braces, as introduced by Konovalov, Smoktunowicz and Vendramin, coincide for two-sided skew braces.
+We give a classification of such skew braces and show that every two-sided skew brace is an extension of a weakly trivial skew brace by a two-sided brace.
+As a result, we obtain new and generalize known results relating the additive and multiplicative group of two-sided skew braces.
+Further, we show that two a priori different notions of prime and semiprime skew braces, as introduced by Konovalov, Smoktunowicz and Vendramin, coincide for two-sided skew braces.